chocola-mint/Sorting-Battle/README.md

 The RL models are trained using the [Sorting Battle Gym](https://github.com/jerry20091103/Sorting-Battle-Python), which aims to achieve feature parity with the [SortGame Core](/Assets/Scripts/Game/Core/).
 This is achieved through code tracing and implementing the same unit tests.

+## Installation
+You need the following:
+* Unity 2021.3.x (If contributing, you'll need [the same Unity version](/ProjectSettings/ProjectVersion.txt) this repository is using.)
+    * You can install Unity [here](https://unity.com/download).

 ## Repository Walkthrough
 Here are the most important directories in the [Assets](/Assets/) directory:
 * [Scripts](/Assets/Scripts/): Contains the C# source code for the entire game.